ambatlle/tasks-demo/backend/README.md

 ## Model beans & validations

-- On package `cat.ambatlle.tasks.api` can be found the two beans used to model de Tasks data.
+- On package `cat.ambatlle.tasks.api` you can find the two beans used to model de Tasks data.
-- On package `cat.ambatlle.tasks.core` can be found the validation interfaces to define validation groups to apply to model beans and `TasksResource` endpoint's input parameters.
+- On package `cat.ambatlle.tasks.core` you can find the validation interfaces to define validation groups, they are used to be applied to model beans and `TasksResource` endpoint's input parameters.

 ## Testing and reporting

 To test the created resources it has been used JUnit, AspectJ, Mockito and Mockaroo (to generate some random data).

-They can be runned using `./mvnw test` goal.
+They can be run using `./mvnw test` goal.

 To report the testing results it has been used the Surefire reports plugin and for testing coverage the Jacoco reports plugin.
 They can be generated with Maven's site goals.